mui/mui-x/docs/data/charts/lines/lines.md

 {{"demo": "InterpolationDemo.js", "hideToolbar": true, "bg": "inline"}}

+### Optimization

+To show mark elements, use `showMark` series property.
+It accepts a boolean or a callback.
+The next example shows how to use it to display only one mark every two data points.

+To show a mark only when the value is highlighted, use the series property `renderHighlight`.
+When set to `true`, highlighted values render a specific mark over the default ones.

+In this example, you have one mark for every value with an even index.
+The highlighted data has a mark regardless if it has an even or odd index.

+{{"demo": "MarkOptimization.js"}}

 ### CSS

 Line plots are made of three elements named `LineElement`, `AreaElement`, and `MarkElement`.